professionalecho/custommagic.space/index.md

 title: Home
 ---

-Hello!

-The Custom Magic Space is a primer/reference guide for creators of custom *Magic: the Gathering* cards.
-If that sounds like your kind of thing, but you don't know where to start, let us show you!
-Click [here](programs) to do just that.
+Hello there!
+This website is a primer for creators of custom *Magic: the Gathering* cards.
+If that sounds like your kind of thing, but you don't know where to start, we can show you!
+Click [here](getting-started/programs) to get started.
 If you know the basics, but want to find out more, feel free to browse at your leisure.

 We're also trying to be a one-stop shop for the more fiddly parts of the hobby, such as specific templating of cards and redflagging cards.
 You can see information about these on their respective pages, and you can bookmark specific pages to have open when you're crafting your next great set.